AshmitaRoy/aschmut/index.md

 - " Doing the Dishes "
 - " Khali bari chai "
 - " Spaghetti "
-- <span style="color: salmon;"> "No matter how choppy the ocean gets, we shall always find our way back home.
+- <span style="color: darksalmon;"> "No matter how choppy the ocean gets, we shall always find our way back home.
 We shall moor in the safety of our friendship and the love we share.
 I hope we can always be each others' anchor " *(the most r/wholesome words ever written to me, thank you )* </span>

-### THANK YOU FOR HAVING PLAYED MULTIPLE ROLES IN MY LIFE
+### THANK YOU FOR PLAYING MULTIPLE ROLES IN MY LIFE

-### Header 3
+"Everyone is everyone's everything"
+LIST WITH PIX
+Numbered list

 `code text testing`
 [Link](url) and ![Image](src)